Neroware/GodotRx/README.md

 ### Type Fixation
 GDScript is a fully dynamically typed language.
 This has many advantages, however, at some point, we might want to fix types of a certain computation.
-Variables can get type hints as well, after all!
+After all, variables can get type hints as well!
 Since Godot does not support generic types of Observables, we can still fix the type of a sequence with the `oftype` operator.
 Now observers can be sure to always receive items of the wanted type.
 Generating a wrong type will cause an error notification via the `on_error` contract.
 Per